-In my previous post I dwelt on poverty; as caused by focusing on spending (self-centredness), rather than adding value to human societies.
+In my previous post; see [The meaning of poverty and its impact on Zimbabwe] I dwelt on poverty; as caused by focusing on spending (self-centredness), rather than adding value to human societies.
 I showed that value-addition was associated with investment.
 The gripe being that as long as the culture of spending prevails against the culture of investment, poverty remains.

 The symptoms of self-centredness, as embedded in our culture today, need to be exposed.
 Political failures have a share, but the prevailing political system is a reflection of the dominant self-centred cultural front.
 The existent political manipulations are just an effect of a dominant self-centred cultural front.

 At independence in 1980, President Robert Mugabe came to power by way of democratic elections.
 There is nothing sacrosanct with the man, except that he was voted to be at the helm of leadership.
 My own view is that the reason why people voted for him is that he held ideas that resonated with their cultural desires, sucked in self-centredness.

 One hollow reality about democracy is that it allows exercising democratic right, choosing candidates without necessarily evaluating the end-results.
 People cannot evaluate the end-result, on choices based on self-centredness.
 The unwanted white-supremacist regime had also driven most blacks to see value in comfortable life-styles, enjoyed by whites, than value in fellow blacks.